NAREE's Annual Journalism Competition

 Residential, Commercial, Mortgage or Financial Real Estate, Luxury, Green Building, Home or Urban Design.
 Submit 1 blog with a single or multiple bylines.

-Category 24: Best International Real Estate Story - $250 Gold Award Submit 1 story with a single byline focused on real estate outside the U.S.
+Category 24: Best International Real Estate Story - $250 Gold Award Submit 1 story with a single or multiple bylines focused on real estate outside the U.S.

 Team Awards - All Media